pictoune/pictoune.github.io/index.md

 ## Currently Supported Languages

-English 🇬🇧, French 🇫🇷, Spanish 🇪🇸, Danish 🇩🇰, German 🇩🇪, Italian 🇮🇹, Portuguese 🇵🇹
+English 🇬🇧, French 🇫🇷, Spanish 🇪🇸, German 🇩🇪, Italian 🇮🇹, Portuguese 🇵🇹 and Danish 🇩🇰

+## How much does it cost?

 AnkiLingoFlash offers a limited number of free flashcards to get started.
 After that, you can use your own OpenAI API key, which is very cost-effective (a dollar can generate thousands of flashcards).

 Whether you're a beginner or aiming for fluency, this method will transform how you learn languages.
 Start today and watch your language skills take off! 🚀📚🌍